thesofproject/sof-docs/getting_started/nxp/sof_imx_user_guide.rst

 Audio scenarios
 ***************

-We will demonstrate all the audio scenarios on i.MX8QM.
-Consult the list of :ref:`nxp_device_tree_files`, :ref:`nxp_firmware_images`, :ref:`nxp_topology_files` in order to select proper binaries for your board and audio scenario.
+This section demonstrates all audio scenarios on i.MX8QM.
+Consult the list of :ref:`nxp_device_tree_files`, :ref:`nxp_firmware_images`, and
+:ref:`nxp_topology_files` in order to select the proper binaries for your board and audio scenario.

 Audio playback and record
 -------------------------

-Booting i.MX8QM with imx8qm-mek-sof-wm8960.dtb will enable PCM audio playback/record with wm8960 codec.
-This uses the default topology found at /lib/firmware/imx/sof-tplg/sof-imx8-wm8960.tplg.
+Booting i.MX8QM with ``imx8qm-mek-sof-wm8960.dtb`` enables PCM audio playback/record with the wm8960 codec.
+This uses the default topology found at ``/lib/firmware/imx/sof-tplg/sof-imx8-wm8960.tplg``.

 .. code-block:: bash